VincePuc99/ArloUSB-AnyRPi/README.md

 #### ⚠️ WARNING ⚠️
 Two folders will be created in /mnt - arlo and ArloExposed.
-To avoid data corruption, DO NOT TOUCH the arlo one.\\
-Tested on RPi-4B 8GB and RPi-Zero2W both on [DietPi](https://dietpi.com/) Bookworm.
+To avoid data corruption, DO NOT TOUCH the arlo one.// Tested on RPi-4B 8GB and RPi-Zero2W both on [DietPi](https://dietpi.com/) Bookworm.

 ## What you need